cbib/DeepMeta/README.md

 ## Installation

-We recommand you to use conda to create and manage dependencies.
+We recommend you to use conda to create and manage dependencies.

-To install required librairies :
+To install required libraries:
 ```shell script
 conda env create -f environment.yml
 ```

-If you do not want to use conda :
+If you do not want to use conda, with python 3.6 and pip:
 ```shell script
 pip install -f requirements.txt
 ```

-> The environment files asssume that you have at least one Nvidia Gpu installed on your computer.
+> The environment files assume that you have at least one Nvidia Gpu installed on your computer.

 ## Performance
-To mesure the performance of each network, we rely on several metrics:
+To measure the performance of each network, we rely on several metrics:
  - IoU (Jaccard index)
- - MCC (Matthews Correlation Coeficient)
+ - MCC (Matthews Correlation Coefficient)
  - AUC (AUROC).
 ### Lungs
 <img src="./docs/_static/lungs_seg.png" alt="lungs seg" width="250">